 Weapon Mastery for the Corded Flanged Mace-Axe [To Do: Add Weapon Mastery]

 Regions of the Idrisian Sphere: Wendar, the Denagothian Plateau, The Northern Wildlands, Ghyr, The Western Alliance

-Wendarian Standard: The standard is shown as a pennant on the map The Denizens of Denagoth.
-The color and basic design were based on descriptions in X11, while the nine points were chosen to match with the nine Korrigans.
+Standards: Essurian and Denagothian symbols are shown on the map The Denizens of Denagoth.
+The color and basic design were based on descriptions in X11.

 Production History and Sources